compose-run/client/README.md

 Compose is a modern backend-as-a-service for React apps.

-**Warning: This is beta software.
-There will be bugs, downtime, and unstable APIs.** (We hope to make up for the early, rough edges with white-glove service from our team.)

 - Setup in seconds: `npm install @compose-run/client` or [CodeSandbox](https://codesandbox.io/s/wild-wildflower-vq2q4?fontsize=14&hidenavigation=1&theme=dark), no account required

 - Cloud versions of the react hooks you already know & love: